pingcap/docs-dm/en/shard-merge-best-practices.md

 ## Use a separate data migration task

-In the [Merge and Replicate Data from Sharded Tables](feature-shard-merge.md#principles) document, the definition of "sharding group" is given: A sharding group consists of all upstream tables that need to be merged and replicated into the same downstream table.
+In the [Merge and migrate Data from Sharded Tables](feature-shard-merge.md#principles) document, the definition of "sharding group" is given: A sharding group consists of all upstream tables that need to be merged and migrated into the same downstream table.

 The current sharding DDL mechanism has some [usage restrictions](feature-shard-merge.md#restrictions) to coordinate the schema changes brought by DDL operations in different sharded tables.
 If these restrictions are violated due to unexpected reasons, you need to [handle sharding DDL locks manually in DM](feature-manually-handling-sharding-ddl-locks.md), or even redo the entire data migration task.

-To mitigate the impact on data migration when an exception occurs, it is recommended to merge and replicate each sharding group as a separate data migration task. **This might enable that only a small number of data migration tasks need to be handled manually while others remain unaffected.**
+To mitigate the impact on data migration when an exception occurs, it is recommended to merge and migrate each sharding group as a separate data migration task. **This might enable that only a small number of data migration tasks need to be handled manually while others remain unaffected.**

 ## Handle sharding DDL locks manually

-You can easily conclude from [Merge and Replicate Data from Sharded Tables](feature-shard-merge.md#principles) that DM's sharding DDL lock is a mechanism for coordinating the execution of DDL operations to the downstream from multiple upstream sharded tables.
+You can easily conclude from [Merge and migrate Data from Sharded Tables](feature-shard-merge.md#principles) that DM's sharding DDL lock is a mechanism for coordinating the execution of DDL operations to the downstream from multiple upstream sharded tables.

 Therefore, when you find any sharding DDL lock on `DM-master` through `show-ddl-locks` command, or any `unresolvedGroups` or `blockingDDLs` on some DM-workers through `query-status` command, do not rush to manually release the sharding DDL lock through `unlock-ddl-lock` or `break-ddl-lock` commands.